ftab/php-dogecoinrpc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for php-bitcoinrpc
+about: Suggest an idea for php-dogecoinrpc

 ---